dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 dependency extra is required for lifecycle start because the supervisor also launches the worker lane fleet.

+Release automation builds the metadata-only sdist/fallback wheel first, then builds bundled Temporal platform wheels for Linux x86_64, Linux arm64, macOS Intel, macOS arm64, and Windows x86_64.
+The bundled wheels use pinned Temporal CLI `1.7.2` release artifacts and verify SHA-256 checksums before bundling.
+Every bundled wheel must pass `scripts/inspect_wheel.py --require-bundled-platform`, install on its matching GitHub-hosted runner, run `histdatacom-sidecar doctor --json` with `platform.executable_bundled == true`, probe the executable version, and start the sidecar without `--executable`.

+Rollback behavior is intentionally conservative.
+If a platform executable or wheel is bad after publish, yank the affected platform wheel and cut a replacement release.
+The sdist and universal fallback wheel are metadata-only recovery artifacts; they keep the package installable while operators provide an explicit Temporal executable path.

 ## Runtime Model

 The sidecar runs a local Temporal developer server with SQLite persistence plus